How to pack for Iceland

 Our biggest tip for figuring out what to pack for Iceland is to expect the unexpected.
 The weather across the island can change quickly from sunshine, to wind and rain, and back again.
 In the colder months, sunny hours can even give way to flurries of snow.

-Plus, you’ll want to be able to explore all the hidden corners you stumble across, like thermal lagoons or black sand beaches.
-The best way to do this is to come prepared with plenty of comfy basics.
+You'll want to be able to explore wherever the itinerary takes you, including thermal lagoons or black sand beaches.
+The best way to do this is to come prepared with plenty of versatile basics.

 On top of your main luggage, it’s also a good idea to bring a small backpack or day bag with you, to keep your daily essentials in.